actionml/docker-spark/README.md

 If you are planning to use spark shell, it's advised to look at [Zeppelin](https://zeppelin.incubator.apache.org/), it could be used instead of spark shell for working with data.
 It has pleasant GUI and IPython like functionality.

+# Important notes

+## Spark scratch volumes

+Mind that in production use the following directories *must* be passed to spark containers as volumes.

+* `SPARK_HOME/work` directory used on worker for scratch space and job output logs.
+*  `/tmp` - directory to use for "scratch" space in Spark, including map output files and RDDs that get stored on disk.

 # Authors

  - Denis Baryshev (<dennybaa@gmail.com>)